-- 10. The referees are responsible for ensuring after the game that the score sheet is completed correctly. - Disqualifications of the type indicated in Rules 8:6 and 8:10 must be explained in the match report. - 11.
-Decisions made by the referees or the delegates on the basis of their observations of facts or their judgments are final. - Appeals can be lodged only against decisions that are not in compliance with the rules.
+10. The referees are responsible for ensuring after the game that the score sheet is completed correctly.

+Disqualifications of the type indicated in Rules 8:6 and 8:10 must be explained in the match report.

+11. Decisions made by the referees or the delegates on the basis of their observations of facts or their judgments are final.

+Appeals can be lodged only against decisions that are not in compliance with the rules.

-During the game, only the respective 'responsible team officials' are entitled to address the referees. - 12.
-The referees have the right to suspend a game temporarily or permanently.
+During the game, only the respective 'responsible team officials' are entitled to address the referees.

+- 12. The referees have the right to suspend a game temporarily or permanently.
 Every effort must be made to continue the game, before a decision is taken to suspend it permanently. - 13.
-The black uniform is primarily intended for the referees. - 14.
+The black uniform is primarily intended for the referees.
+The referees may use video replay (VR) during the game as specified in the Video Replay Regulations.
+The IHF, Continental Confederations and National Federations decide in which games the referees can use video replay. - 14.
 The referees and the delegates may use electronic equipment for their internal communication.
 The rules for their utilisation are determined by the respective federation.